GhostWriters/DockSTARTer/docs/basics/faq.md

 ### Starting containers and getting the following or a similar error message: "listen udp 0.0.0.0:5353: bind: address already in use"

-As you could probably guess this means an application (most likely plex) is trying to use a port that is already in use.
+As you could probably guess this means an application (most likely Plex) is trying to use a port that is already in use.
 You can check which application it is with:

 ```bash